emrgnt-cmplxty/fermi/docs/0.old/contracts/as/intro.md

 #### Imports {#imports}

-All contracts and models must explicitly import features of the Axion they intend to use.
+All contracts and models must explicitly import features of the Fermi they intend to use.
 Not all of these features are used all of the time of course.

 ```ts
 import {